Interior Field School (aka Fall Camp) – FRST 351

 We will begin camp after dinner at 7:00 pm on Saturday August 25 at the Gavin Lake Forest Education Centre camp BC, UBC Alex Fraser Research Forest, 1-hour east of William’s Lake BC.
 Field school finishes at 1 pm on Saturday September 1, 2018, on the Alex Fraser Research Forest, near Gavin Lake.
 You will stay in cabins at Gavin Lake camp for the duration of camp, with breakfast and dinner in the dining hall, and lunch in the woods.

 General Schedule and Daily Travel:

-We will have a fleet of 15-passenger vans for the field trip days.
+We will have a fleet of 15-passenger vans and 24 seater buses at Gavin Lake.
 Here is the draft schedule, return times are approximate:

 The following topics will be presented by professors and local experts:

 Please take the opportunity to interact with and ask questions of the numerous instructors and resource people available during this course.
 The relatively high “teacher-to-student” ratio should be to your advantage!
 We expect everyone to contribute to group discussions, and every individual has to present some element during the field examinations.

 Your field notebook will be submitted for assessment by your classmates during camp and will be submitted to the TA for marking at the end of camp.
 Keep it neat, organized and complete.
 This is good practice in developing professionalism in structuring and recording your observations and activities.
 In particular, make sure your notes are organized by date and place, and that speakers are correctly identified.
 Indenting, sketching, and labels all help to make your notes more meaningful for future reference.
 Write the answers to questions included in the daily exercises in your field notebook under that day’s entry.